bjrnwnklr/cheatsheets/kaggle.md

 Good tutorial to feature engineering, filling in missing data and interpreting data is found in this [82% Kaggle tutorial](https://www.kaggle.com/gunesevitan/advanced-feature-engineering-tutorial-with-titanic)

+0. Establish a baseline score
+   1. Make a simple prediction (simple logic, logistic regression) as quickly as possible to establish a baseline score to compare against
 1. Find missing values
 2. Decide how to fill missing values
    1. Inspect the data - which samples are missing data (for very few, maybe the data offers a hint)